-- Due to lack of some keys the functionality of 60 keyboards greatly reduces.
+- Due to the lack of some keys, the functionality of 60 keyboards is greatly reduced.

 - No arrow keys, arrow keys are very important we perform a lot of tasks using arrow keys.
-So without arrow keys you may can face problems.
+So without arrow keys, you may face problems.
 If you do not need them then it is ok for you.

-- For new one it can take time to get comfortable with 60 keyboards.
+- For a new one, it can take time to get comfortable with 60 keyboards.

-- As we know 60% keyboards designed to save space, some models come with smaller keys, these models can really affect your typing performance.
+- As we know 60% of keyboards are designed to save space, some models come with smaller keys, and these models can really affect your typing performance.
 So be careful before purchasing a 60 percent keyboard.

 Should I Get a 60% Keyboard?

-You should also know 60 keyboards are highly recommended for gaming so if you are a gamer and asking us should I get a 60% keyboard then we answer you as you should be.
+You should also know 60 keyboards are highly recommended for gaming so if you are a gamer and asking us if should I get a 60% keyboard then we answer you as you should.

 Are 60 Percent Keyboards Good for Programming